karthiksharma98/sap-starterkit/README.md

   1. Follow the instructions [here](https://github.com/mtli/sAP/blob/master/doc/data_setup.md) to download and set up the dataset.
   1. Follow the instructions [here](doc/code_setup.md) to setup the required libraries.
   1. Run the toolkit and baselines:
+       1. Use the script `run.sh` using either `bash run.sh det` or `bash run.sh forecast` to run the detection-only or detection+forecasting baselines respectively.
+Once this has completed running, a `results.json` file will be generated in the output directory.
+       2. If annotations are available (e.g., for the val set), you can type `evaluate results.json` in the evaluation server CLI to evaluate locally.
+       3. For the test set, evaluation can only be performed on the [challenge website](https://eval.ai/web/challenges/challenge-page/800/overview) by uploading the `results.json` file.

+**Note:** You may also use two separate scripts to run the baselines as follows:
   1. First, run `start_toolkit.sh`.
 This will launch the benchmark toolkit daemon locally with a command-line interface (CLI).
 You can type `?` for help.
-       1. Then, run either `start_det_baseline.sh` (for detection-only baseline) or `start_fs_baseline.sh` (for detection+forecasting baseline) as required.
-Once this has completed running, a `results.json` file will be generated in the output directory.
+  2. Then, in another terminal run either `start_det_baseline.sh` (for detection-only baseline) or `start_fs_baseline.sh` (for detection+forecasting baseline) as required.
-       1. If annotations are available (e.g., for the val set), you can type `evaluate results.json` in the evaluation server CLI to evaluate locally.
-       1. For the test set, evaluation can only be performed on the [challenge website](https://eval.ai/web/challenges/challenge-page/800/overview) by uploading the `results.json` file.

 Further documentation on the `sap_toolkit` can be found [here](https://github.com/karthiksharma98/sap-starterkit/tree/master/sap-toolkit).
 The scripts ending in `_perf.py` are variants that measure a few additional runtime metrics such as detection time, association time and forecasting time.